TylerLu/Huddle/README.md

 3. Insert the keyCredential into the square brackets of the **keyCredentials** node.
 4. Click **Save**.

-## Register app for Bot Registration
+## Register Microsoft App for Bot Registration

 1. Open [https://apps.dev.microsoft.com/portal/register-app](https://apps.dev.microsoft.com/portal/register-app) in a browser, then sign in with the Huddle work account.